jiangwenyuan/nuster/README.md

 Note that it only decides the memory used by hash table buckets not keys.
 In fact, keys are stored in memory zone which is limited by `data-size`.

-**dict-size** is different from **number of keys**.
-New keys can still be added to hash table even if the number of keys exceeds dict-size as long as there are enough memory.
+**dict-size(number of buckets)** is different from **number of keys**.
+New keys can still be added to hash table even if the number of keys exceeds dict-size(number of buckets) as long as there are enough memory.

-Nevertheless it may lead to a potential performance drop if `number of keys` is greater than `dict-size`.
+Nevertheless it may lead to a potential performance drop if `number of keys` is greater than `dict-size(number of buckets)`.
 An approximate number of keys multiplied by 8 (normally) as `dict-size` should be fine.

 > dict-size will be removed in future release, automatically resizing hash table in first version will be added back.